Alexinio97/ProjectRC/README.md

 # ProjectRC
-A project for school(retele de calculatoare).
+A project for school(desktop network).